 Globally, tuberculosis (TB) is one of the top 10 causes of death.
-In 2017, 10 million people around the world became sick with TB, and 1.6 million people died from the disease, including 300,000 HIV-positive people according to the World Health Organization.
-Complicating this public health challenge is the growing number of drug-resistant cases.
-The international community has set specific goals in the End TB Strategy that call for a 95 percent reduction in deaths from TB and a 90 percent reduction in new cases by 2035 compared to 2015 figures.
-To meet these goals, it is critical to tap into private sector resources in addition to those of governments’.
+According to the World Health Organization, 10 million people around the world became sick with TB, and 1.5 million died from the disease in 2018.
+The global End TB Strategy seeks a 95 percent reduction in deaths from TB and a 90 percent reduction in new cases by 2035, compared to 2015.
+This calls for concerted efforts of governments and partners, and effective coordination of public, private and social sectors.

-In Nigeria, SHOPS Plus is establishing private provider networks made up of clinical providers, patent medicine vendors, community pharmacists, and private laboratories to detect, diagnose, follow up, and treat TB.
-The networks are supported by the project through local intermediary organizations in collaboration with the national TB program and technology, such as its TB STARR digital app, which streamlines documentation and shortens the time to treatment of presumptive TB clients.
+In Nigeria, SHOPS Plus is implementing the National TB program’s public private mix policy by establishing and supporting private provider networks made up of clinical providers, patent medicine vendors, community pharmacists, and private laboratories to detect, diagnose, follow up, and treat TB.
+Having started this intensive process in two states the program is adapting for sustainability and scaling up a lower cost, light-touch model of this approach in an additional 14 states.
+The networks are supported through local intermediary organizations in collaboration with the national TB program and technology, such as its TB STARR digital app, which streamlines documentation and shortens the time to treatment of presumptive TB clients.